 “I still remember the first time I got to know Gerard.
 It was the day of the center's annual summer outing some years ago.
 When some staff members decided to continue their conversations at a local restaurant, other faculty members went home, but Gerard joined us, and that really struck me.
 He was a serious scholar, but he never took himself too seriously.
 He was always genuine and kind and was able to connect with people on an intellectual and a personal basis.”

 Reflecting on Mannion’s passing and his role in the center, Berkley Center Director Shaun Casesy added, “We are deeply saddened and shocked by the news of the untimely death of our friend and beloved colleague Gerard Mannion.
 Gerard was a widely published, internationally renowned scholar who was a stalwart member of the Berkley Center faculty.
 We extend our condolences to his family, and we rejoice in his memory.”

-A memorial Mass will be held at Dahlgren Chapel on Friday, October 4 at 3:30 p.m.
-A reception will be held in the Dahlgren Quadrangle immediately following.
+A memorial Mass was held at Dahlgren Chapel on Friday, October 4 at 3:30 p.m.
+A reception followed in the Dahlgren Quadrangle.